-Online or by Mail donations made through the San Francisco Film Society are tax deductible.
+Online or by Mail donations made through the International Documentary Association are tax deductible.

 City of White Gold is now raising money for production of the feature film.
 Your involvement will help to ensure that this film gets out to the nation and to the world.
 Your contribution is greatly appreciated.

 Or non-deductible donations can be made directly to the filmmaker using the Paypal button below.

 |Tax-deductible checks to:||